lezneklihp/dsend_project_4/README.md

 > The majority of street trees in New York are healthy.
 The most unhealthy trees (i.e., trees with a poor or fair health condition or dead trees or stumps) can be found in Queens.

-Finally, I dropped the fields which either provided a constant information or which I considered irrelevant for answering the problem statement.
+Eventually, I dropped the fields which either provided a constant information or which I considered irrelevant for answering the problem statement.
 In the end, I had a dataset with one attribute of individual street tree IDs, 31 features describing each tree, and 3 targets representing the health condition of a street tree.
-This dataset encompassed 683788 entries with data on street trees of New York City.
-I then saved the cleaned dataset to a new .csv file.
+This dataset encompassed 683788 entries.
+I thereafter saved the cleaned dataset to a new .csv file.

 ### 3. Step: Feature engineering<a name="Featureeng"></a>

-With the cleaned dataset, I had information on visual characterists of trees (such as wires on trunks or stones at roots).
+With the cleaned dataset, I had information on visual characterists of trees (such as wires around trunks or stones at roots).
 Now I also wanted to make use of the geographic information in the dataset.
 Therefore, I created a new feature - the number of neighboring trees in a street tree's proximity.
 I thereby wanted to understand whether the number of neighboring trees had any effect on the health condition of street trees.

-In other words, for this new feature, I needed to count the number of trees within a certain distance for each of the street trees in NYC.
+In other words, for this new feature I needed to count the number of trees within a certain distance for each of the street trees in NYC.
 I started by searching for official guidelines on the distance between street trees in New York.
 I found that the maximum distance between two trees should be about 9m (see page 6 of NYC's [tree planting standards](/data_descriptions/tree_planting_standards.pdf)).
 I then created circles around each street tree with a radius of 4.5m in order to have a maximum distance of 9m between trees which could be considered to be neighbors.
 Via a spatial join, I next identified which tree circles overlapped.
 Figure 6 shows an example with several street trees.

 **Figure 6: New feature: Count of neighboring trees**

 ![Feeng_newfeature](/images/feeng_newfeature.png)

 In the top left corner of the left graph, there are street trees which have at least two neighboring trees (as their circles intersect).
 In the bottom right corner of the same graph, there are trees which have no neighbors within 9m (even though they are very close).
 The right graph shows how many street trees in NYC in total have neighboring trees within 9m.
-As the figure shows, most street trees do not fulfill the city's requirement for the maximum distance between trees.
-In addition, I found that if two trees are neighbors, then they are more than mostly 4.5m away each other (the average distance is about 5.3m).
+As the figure highlights, most street trees do not fulfill the city's requirement for the maximum distance between trees.
+In addition, I found that if two trees are neighbors, then they are mostly more than 4.5m away from each other (the average distance is about 5.3m).
 I subsequently encoded the new feature `n_neighbors` by replacing values less than 1, equal to 1, or more than 1 with categorical labels.

 Finally, I one-hot encoded the entire dataset to create dummy variables.
 During this conversion, I did not delete any features to deal with multicollinearity, even though some features were strongly correlated with each other (see figure 7).